 Our unit is named after the author we are studying within the first half term.
 Hopefully by looking at some of his amazing work, we will find some inspiration for our own writing!

-The Shaun Tan Unit is made up of two mixed Year 5 & 6 classes taught by Mrs Cobb and Mr Terry.
-They will be supported by Mrs Wright, Mrs Kerrigan, Mrs Anderson, Mrs Ellison, and Miss Edis.
+The Chris Van Allsburg Unit is made up of two mixed Year 5 & 6 classes taught by Mrs Cobb and Mr Terry.
+They will be supported by Miss Coote, Mrs Kerrigan, Mrs Anderson, Mrs Ellison, Mrs Bloszyk and Mrs Henfrey.

 Our timetable for a day's work is designed to maximise learning opportunities.
 Below is an overview of a typical day: